Q: Birth rates are dropping all over the world.

 Although given little consideration in projections now, environmental constraints could become critical factors as we increasingly exceed Earth’s diminishing carrying capacity for our kind.

 Global economic dynamics also play an increasing role in local carrying capacity.
-For example, Africa's population is projected to quadruple from 1.1 billion to 4.2 billion by 2100.
-However, foreign resource extraction and purchase of farmland for export crops will further restrain inadequate efforts to support existing people.
+For example, Africa’s population is projected to quadruple from 1.1 billion to 4.2 billion by 2100.
+However, foreign resource extraction and purchase of farmland for export crops already constrains inadequate efforts to support existing people.
+Improving birth rates by providing reproductive health services and encouraging responsible choices would be child’s play compared with finding food and water for four times as many people.

 Our population density will begin to improve when more of us die than are born.
 This could come from either an increase in deaths or a decrease in births.